Southbank-Centre/OpenEvent/README.md

 ## Troubleshooting
-Drupal 404 Page not found response for API resources: this happens due to a fix with Drupal core that broke the capacity of RestWS to deliver API resources  [https://www.drupal.org/node/2484829](https://www.drupal.org/node/2484829).
+* **Drupal 404 Page not found response for API resources**: This happens due to a fix with Drupal core that broke the capacity of RestWS to deliver API resources  [https://www.drupal.org/node/2484829](https://www.drupal.org/node/2484829).

 ## FAQ